 Want the latest on what’s going on in Facebook land?
 Then hop on over to this WordPress-based website and check out the latest Facebook news and press statements released by the global brand.
 Facebook has taken over the social media world and holds strong to billions of people around the world.
 Therefore, for its blogging needs, they require a foundation that can handle all that and then some.
 You can also access company information, a media gallery, a directory, and more thanks to the flexibility WordPress offer website owners.

-Music is everywhere (for example, in these templates), and MTV has long been the leader in sharing the latest gossip, newest album drops, and hottest outfits at every music-related award ceremony.
+Music is everywhere (for example, in these music website templates), and MTV has long been the leader in sharing the latest gossip, newest album drops, and hottest outfits at every music-related award ceremony.
 Because of this, they need a reliable site foundation, such as WordPress, to handle the traffic and enough resources to deal with thousands of images and blog posts being published on it daily.

 What started as a weekly magazine in the United States in 1892 has now become one of the most well-established fashion and lifestyle online magazines in the world.
 Focusing on topics such as couture, beauty, culture, living, and runway, Vogue is a household name.
 And to top it off, they include every single print magazine since the beginning – online – for people to read, powered by WordPress.

 Usain Bolt is more than the fastest man the world has ever seen (though conquering the Triple Triple – winning three gold medals at three consecutive Olympic games is impressive).
 He’s also a world ambassador for top brands.
 Plus, he has established the Usain Bolt Foundation, started an Urban Mobility company called BOLT to help those with mobility needs, has a clothing line with Puma, signature watches with Hublot, a restaurant, and even a shaving and insole company to his resume.
 Needless to say, Usain is a busy guy with lots to share with the world, and WordPress helps him achieve all of that.